Frequently Asked Questions

 What if I don't have three members on my team?

-Two-member teams will have a slight disadvantage in awards for team Writing, Debate, and Challenge.
+Two-member teams are welcome to compete, but can score a maximum of 30,000 instead of 40,000 points and are extremely unlikely to win team recognition in Collaborative Writing, the Scholar's Challenge, or Team Debate, as they will be missing one third of their scores in each of these events.
 Happily, they are on equal footing for Team Bowl, as well as all individual awards.
 As the World Scholar's Cup is built around teams of three, two-person teams will be required to reach the same threshold as three-person teams to receive berths to the Global Round and the Tournament of Champions.
 If you are in search of someone to complete your team, please let us know, and we'll happily help you find someone.

 When is it?

 Regional rounds take place around the world throughout the year.
-The Global Round for 2015 will be held in the second-to-last week of June.
+The Global Round is usually held at the end of June; Mini-Global Rounds increasingly take place throughout the year.
 The Tournament of Champions at Yale University is in November.
 Additional rounds are announced frequently on our calendar page.

 What are the Team Events?